Ability to Cover Basic Needs

 - average proportion of the [specify: cash transfer / voucher] spent on [specify the types of goods, e.g. “food items”]

-5) For restricted cash assistance, or if there is a need to identify specific sectoral outcomes of the CBA, the indicator can be rephrased to reflect the specific sectoral or other restriction, such as the following indicators from the 2018 USAID Proposal Guidelines (see at the bottom of this page; these are mandatory for OFDA funded multi-purpose cash assistance).
+5) For restricted cash assistance, or if there is a need to identify specific sectoral outcomes of the cash and voucher assistance, the indicator can be rephrased to reflect the specific sectoral or other restriction, such as the following indicators from the 2018 USAID Proposal Guidelines (see at the bottom of this page; these are mandatory for OFDA funded multi-purpose cash assistance).

 - % of beneficiary households reporting adequate access to water, as defined by Sphere or national standards (see guidance on a similar indicator)